-“We provide limited-edition company swag, including high-quality T-shirts and plush fleeces— it gets cold in Delaware.
+“We provide limited-edition company swag, including high-quality T-shirts and plush fleeces (it gets cold in Delaware).
 Workers who go above and beyond in the office also receive vouchers based on their particular interests.
 For instance, bookworms will be able to treat themselves to some new books, and a gourmet will be able to enjoy a meal with their significant other at a local restaurant—all on the firm.”

-— Samuel Johns, Human Resources Specialist & Career Advisor, ResumeGenius
+— Samuel Johns, Human Resources Specialist, ResumeGenius

-8. Support Professional Development
+8. Support Professional Development Opportunities

-9. Reward Daily Positive Actions
+9. Reward Daily Positive Behaviors

 10. Have Fun